Haraden994/SpaceBeyondSpace/Documents/GameStoryDocument.md

 They arrive in a empty room, which the scientist recognizes.
 The scientist knows where the elevator is and tells them it’s not too far from their position.
 He offers to guide them and starts moving.
 Once they reach the elevator, they call it, but when it arrives, the door does not open and they find out it’s blocked.
 Someone tries to fix it up, but in the meanwhile a group of plant creatures arrives and threatens them.
 Clara and Ashildr have to find a way to give the one fixing the door some time to fix it.
 They have to slow the plant creatures down.
 They fight to take time to fix the elevator’s door, then they finally got into the elevator and moved to the underground level, it is covered by roots, with a dark atmosphere: almost all the lights are broken and the roots create obstacles trying to prevent them to pass through the facilities and to seek the survivors.
 They had to save as many scientists as possible and to find out the truth behind these creatures.
-After surviving an ambush from many plant creatures they reach a great gate leading to an underground cave strangely full of vegetation with the roof covered by some shiny crystals, their attention was taken by a blinding light flowing outside a hole in the ground.
+After surviving an ambush from many plant creatures they reach a great gate leading to an underground cave strangely full of vegetation with the upper side covered by some shiny crystals, their attention was taken by a blinding light flowing outside a hole in the ground.
 They find out a rough tunnel leading to another cave, unnaturally shiny, where they find out a giant seed emanating a strange warm light.
 The scientist stated, by checking on his tablet, that they were in the center of the planet.
 A loud noise of roots moving is heard and a shape resembling some kind of face form from a near stone.
 The face ask them: “Again here… What are you willing to do to me this time?!
 GO AWAY!”.
 After an useless battle against the plants, the party is captured by roots and vines, begging for their lives, the scientist say this had to be caused by that mad professor.
 They felt the plants hesitate.
 The plant face say that a man like him did all this, uncovering the final truth.
 The real enemy is that professor, the seed was the main test subject!